drasticactions/bskycli/README.md

 # bskycli

-bskycli is a .NET Console application for accessing Bluesky/ATProtocol, designed as an easy way to automate posting for bots.
+bskycli is a .NET Console application for accessing Bluesky/ATProtocol through [FishyFlip](https://drasticactions.github.io/FishyFlip), designed as an easy way to automate posting for bots.
 Written with NativeAOT in mind, it can be built and run independent of the .NET Runtime.

 ## ffmpeg